-- 1. Those in possession of one of the following qualifications can be admitted to the first year of the program: - Those who are in possession of a certificate of Pre-university Education (VWO); - Those who are in possession of a propaedeutic certificate from a recognized Institute of Higher Professional Education (HBO); c.
-Those who are in possession of a certificate specifying unconditional promotion to the second year of a recognized Institute of Higher Professional Education; - Those who are in possession of a 'doctoraal' or 'ingenieur' certificate ('oldstyle' Dutch university degrees); - Those who are in possession of a university certificate testifying to successful completion of a program fully accredited by the Dutch Ministry of Science and Education - Those who are in possession of a certificate proving that they have passed a 'colloquium doctum' (faculty-determined university entrance exam), as referred to in article 6.4. - 2.
+- 1. Those in possession of one of the following qualifications can be admitted to the first year of the program: - Those who are in possession of a certificate of Pre-university Education (VWO); - Those who are in possession of a propaedeutic certificate from a program recognized by the NVAO of an Institute of Higher Professional Education (HBO) or a University (WO); c.
+Those who are in possession of a certificate specifying unconditional promotion to the second year of a program recognized by the NVAO of an Institute of Higher Professional Education (HBO) or a University (WO); - Those who are in possession of an academic Bachelor's, Master's, 'doctoraal' or 'ingenieur' degree awarded for a program recognized by the NVAO or a Bachelor's or Master's certificate from a program recognized by the NVAO of an Institute of Higher Professional Education (HBO); - Those who are in possession of a certificate proving that they have passed a 'colloquium doctum' (faculty-determined university entrance exam), as referred to in article 6.4. - 2.
 Applicants who hold one of the following qualifications are eligible for admission to the 147 Bachelor: - a Bachelor's degree awarded by an Institute of Higher Professional Education (HBO) for a program recognized by the NVAO; - an academic Bachelor's, Master's, 'doctoraal' or 'ingenieur' degree awarded for a program recognized by the NVAO. - 3.
 Applicants who hold a certificate as described in sections 1 and 2 issued by a foreign educational institute are eligible for admission to the propaedeutic phase. - 4.
 Admission to the English-taught Bachelor's program in Theology requires a suitable prior education.
 In order to be well prepared, all students are entitled to a matching activity.
 The purpose of this activity is to check whether the program is the right choice for the candidate.
 The matching is done by the Admissions Committee of TST who formulates either a positive or a negative final assessment. - 5.
 The Admissions Committee takes the following criteria into consideration in order to give a positive decision: - a.
 The candidate has, in the opinion of the Admissions Committee, a satisfactory level of motivation and the intellectual capacities to meet the goals of the program; - b.
 The candidate masters the English language on an adequate level, as provided in Art.
-6.2: - c.
+6.2; - c.
 The candidate has, in the opinion of the Admissions Committee, a satisfactory international orientation; - d.
 The candidate possesses, in the opinion of the Admissions Committee, the attitude and communication skills in order to be able to function properly in an 'international classroom'. - 6.
 The Admissions Inquiry is carried out according to the following procedure: - a.
 An application to be admitted to the program can be submitted to the Admissions Committee of Tilburg School of Catholic Theology, during a period of the academic year that is to be determined and published by the Admissions Committee in due